Sex during the First World War Getty Images

 The frequency with which British Tommies visited French brothels (maisons tolérées) during the First World War is easily explicable given the situation in which they found themselves.
 Routinely staring death in the face was a good enough incentive to embrace a carpe diem mentality and not invest too much thought in the future, notwithstanding the strict Victorian ethos of the time that shunned indulgent sexuality.

-Many of the younger rank and file would have arrived as virgins in France, and even for the married men of the British Army the low-hanging fruits combined with the apparent certainty of their imminent death offered tempting pickings.
+Many of the younger rank and file would have arrived as virgins in France, and even for the married men of the British Army, the low-hanging fruits combined with the apparent certainty of their imminent death offered tempting pickings.
 This is not to judge the actions of these men.
 The exceptional nature of their circumstances makes it both impossible and inappropriate for us to do so.
 But it does give an all-new meaning to the old cliché: all is fair in love and war.

 Alexander Meddings